-Proposition 9 In a two-country model with overlapping generations living for two periods, the welfare of the old generations born at t = -1 is unaffected as the economy moves from autarky to an open economy with country A's government intervention.
+Proposition 6 In a two-country model with overlapping generations living for two periods, the welfare of the old generations born at t = -1 is unaffected as the economy moves from autarky to an open economy with country A's government intervention.
 In contrast, the effect on the welfare of the young generation born at t = 0 in country A is negative while it is ambiguous for country B.

-Proof: Proof for Proposition 9 can be easily derived from Propositions 7 and 8.
+Proof: Proof for Proposition 6 can be easily derived from (Buiter 1981)'s results and Proposition 5.

-If we consider that the integration of capital markets and the government intervention of one country occur in the same period (between t = 0 and t = 1), then the welfare effect on the young and old generations that has to be considered relates to Proposition 9.
+If we consider that the integration of capital markets and the government intervention of one country occur in the same period (between t=0 and t=1), then the welfare effect on the young and old generations that has to be considered relates to Proposition 6.
+In particular, the government intervention in country A worsens the welfare of the young generation of country B and, thus, can offset the gain of the international integration of capital markets for this generation.

-5.2 Long-Run Welfare Analysis
+6.2 Long-Run Welfare Analysis

 Long-run welfare analysis refers to the steady state.
-Buiter (1981) analyses the case of an economy moving from autarky to integrated capital markets.
-In this section, we study the welfare effect on the young and old generations in an open two-country economy, in which country A's government has to intervene at the steady state (case 9) in order to avoid current account deficits.
+(Buiter 1981) analyzes the case of an economy moving from autarky to integrated capital markets.
+In this section, we study the welfare effect on the young and old generations in an open two-country economy, in which country A's government has to intervene at the steady state (case 9 in Table 1) in order to avoid current account deficits.
 In the standard OLG model, the maximum of welfare is attained when the competitive equilibrium coincides with the golden rule.
 Whereas this remains true for country B in our model, in country A, the welfare gain from moving closer to the golden rule may be offset by the welfare loss resulting from the modification of the intertemporal consumption allocation imposed by country A's government increase in β_A .

-Proposition 10 In a two-country model with overlapping generations living for two periods and with integrated capital markets, country A's government intervention may result in an increase in the welfare of country B's young and old generations at the steady state if and only if the market outcome without government intervention leads to capital under-accumulation.
+Proposition 7 In a two-country model with overlapping generations living for two periods and with integrated capital markets, country A's government intervention may result in an increase in the welfare of country B's young and old generations at the steady state if and only if the market outcome without government intervention leads to capital under-accumulation.
 Otherwise, the welfare is unambiguously decreased.